-My 90-year-old father-in-law -- Paul Reed -- died Saturday morning, February 22, 2003.
+My 90-year-old father-in-law -- Paul Reed -- died one Saturday morning.
 The next Tuesday I

 Having to put together a funeral service and prepare a sermon for it has made me think a lot

 Here's some random thoughts that have gone through my mind over the last few hours:

 - I hope that part of my legacy would be a passion for living for

 God.
 The danger on a campus like ours is that of surrendering

 to going through the motions.
 There's a great temptation to becoming a practical Deist in which